 - People who do not have any medical limitations tend to underestimate what is tiring for a person with a disability.
 Consider that for someone with a severe pain condition or pulmonary impairment, one outside the home activity a day might be exhausting.
 Activities of daily living, like taking a shower or getting dressed, can be tiring for people with disabilities.

-When working with someone who experiences fatigue, consider not just dog training strategies that can help make training easier but also facilitate dog husbandry and care:
+When working with someone who experiences fatigue, dog trainers should consider not just dog training strategies that can help make training easier but also facilitate dog husbandry and care:

 - Training while seated or even while lying down